KiralyCraft/MLHubSpawner/README.md

 This repository contains the source code for UBB's MLHub spawner plugin, designed for The Littlest JupyterHub (TLJH) variant.
 It enables machine learning users to access high-performance machines through JupyterHub, providing them with powerful computing resources tailored for ML workloads.

+The machines need to also have 'jupyterlab' installed for this to work.

+TODO: Document more about the host setup

 ## Features

 - **High-Performance Access:**